micmejia/bible-dump/AMPC/John/John 2.md

-And having made a lash (a whip) of cords, He drove them all out of the temple [[^c]enclosure]--both the sheep and the oxen--spilling _and_ scattering the brokers' money and upsetting _and_ tossing around their trays (their stands).
+And having made a lash (a whip) of cords, He drove them all out of the temple [enclosure]--both the sheep and the oxen--spilling _and_ scattering the brokers' money and upsetting _and_ tossing around their trays (their stands).